- 13 minutes to read

 External System System_Ext(...)
 System C4Type = ExternalSystem Same as L1

-Domain Ordering — Per-Diagram, Not Global
+Domain Boundaries — Per-Diagram, Not Global

 A key difference between C4 model boundaries and Nodinite Domains: